Cryptoprocta spelea: Description

 Although some morphological differences between the two fossa species have been described, these may be allometric (growth-related), and in their 1986 Mammalian Species account of the fossa, Michael Köhncke and Klaus Leonhardt wrote that the two were morphologically identical.
 However, remains of C. spelea are larger than any living C. ferox.

 Goodman and colleagues found that spelea were 1.07 to 1.32 times as large as in adult C. ferox, and postcranial measurements were 1.19 to 1.37 times as large.
-The only specimen of C. spelea in which condylobasal length (a measure of total skull length) could be ascertained measured 153.4 mm (6.04 in), compared to a range of 114.5 to 133.3 mm (4.51 to 5.25 in) in adult C. ferox.
-Humerus (upper arm bone) length in twelve C. spelea is 122.7 to 146.8 mm (4.83 to 5.78 in), averaging 137.9 mm (5.43 in), compared to 108.5 to 127.5 mm (4.27 to 5.02 in), averaging 116.1 mm (4.57 in), in the extant fossa.
-Body mass estimates for C. spelea range from 17 kg (37 lb) to 20 kg (44 lb), and it was among the largest carnivores of the island.
-By comparison, adult C. ferox range from 5 kg (11 lb) to 10 kg (22 lb).
+The only specimen of C. spelea in which condylobasal length (a measure of total skull length) could be ascertained measured 153.4 mm, compared to a range of 114.5 to 133.3 mm in adult C. ferox.
+Humerus (upper arm bone) length in twelve C. spelea is 122.7 to 146.8 mm, averaging 137.9 mm, compared to 108.5 to 127.5 mm, averaging 116.1 mm, in the extant fossa.
+Body mass estimates for C. spelea varied based on methods of body mass used.
+Fossil evidence suggests C. spelea had a geographic variation in size as Mitoho specimens were larger than specimens from other localities.
+Burnes et al. (2001) estimated C. spelea weighed range 17 kg based on an unknown method.
+Wroe et al. (2004) suggested the species weighed 20 kg based on skull regressions.
+Meador et al. (2019) estimated C. spelea weighed 12.6 kg based on postcranial remains.
+Lewis et al. (2026) estimated that the Mitoho specimens weighed 15-27 kg based on humeral regressions, with other C. spelea weighing 11-24 kg.
+In comparison, adult C. ferox range from 5 kg to 10 kg.
+C. spelea is considered to be one of the largest carnivores of the island.